 I admit, this sounds like the title of some Hardy Boys Mystery.
 However, it’s a story that I’m sure plays out endless times in hotels around the world.
-If you’ve stayed in a moderate to high end hotel, I have no doubt you’ve come across an in-room minibar that looks much like this:
+If you’ve stayed in a moderate to a high-end hotel, I have no doubt you’ve come across an in-room minibar that looks much like this:

 Like many frequent travelers, I’m well versed in minibar etiquette.
 If it looks like they’re going to charge you for moving anything, then don’t move anything unless you want to pay for it.
 Drink your water bottle at room temperature or ask for a bucket of ice if you want to keep anything cold.

-When we checked into the W Hollywood, we were coming from Disneyland in an Uber.
-We had some snacks and drinks with us that we wanted to keep cold.
-Now, I know my way around a mini bar and this one looked pretty safe.
-There didn’t seem to be any sensors to notice if items were moved or removed, so I stored two bottles of water in fridge to get cold until we returned to the room later that evening.
+When we checked into the W Hollywood, we had some snacks and drinks with us that we wanted to keep cold.
+Now, based on past experiences, this mini bar looked pretty safe.
+There didn’t appear to be any sensors to monitor if items were moved or removed, so I stored two bottles of water in the fridge to get cold until we returned to the room later that evening.

 The day after I returned home, I saw an email from the W Hollywood in my inbox with the title “Your updated W Hollywood folio.”

 We were staying on points for our visit, and we didn’t have a car with us.
-Internet was included, as we are Starwood Gold members so we didn’t have any room charges during our stay.
+The Internet was included, as we were Marriott Gold members and we didn’t have any other room charges during our stay.
 That didn’t mean they weren’t able to charge the card I left on file for incidentals.

 Here was the message on the email:

 Thanks for staying with us at W Hotels.
 We hope you had a wonderful time.

 Please find your folio attached as requested.
 Any questions or feedback, just ask.

 Contact me directly at XXXXXXXXXXXXXXXXX.
 We hope to see you again soon.